greenfiling/servemanager-client/README.md

 #### Notes

-The Notea interface is unique among the ServeManager endpoints.
+The Notes interface is unique among the ServeManager endpoints.
 There are three functions to be done with notes: (1) create a new note, (2) list all of the notes associated with a Job, and (3) list all existing notes.
-Only (3) uses the /notes endoint.
+Only (3) uses the /notes endpoint.
 (1) and (2) are actually performed through the /jobs endpoint.
 This API tries to follow the principle that regardless of the action, they should exist in the correct Client class for the endpoint being accessed.
 As such, the listing of all notes is performed via NoteClient, but per-job listing and note creation are done via JobClient.

 ```java
 noteClient = new NoteClient(apiHandle);